 The ODFW Data Clearinghouse (DC), which makes Oregon's natural resource information more secure and accessible by providing a centralized storage and distribution service, was maintained and updated.
-During the year, 423 new and existing DC records were created and updated.
-In 2020, using partial funding from other sources, we continued an effort to improve the accuracy of and migrate 39,000 records from the old ODFW Library electronic bibliography into the DC in order to preserve this historic record of ODFW documents and provide access to digital copies of these documents.
+During the year, 54 new and existing DC records were created and updated.
+In 2021, using partial funding from other sources, we continued an effort to improve the accuracy of records from the old ODFW Library electronic bibliography in the DC to preserve this historic record and provide access to digital copies of ODFW documents.

-Other internal and external websites were updated and maintained throughout the year including updating URLs and web content and adding new projects to the NRIMP data resources and information pages.
+Other internal and external websites were updated and maintained throughout the year including updating URLs and web content and adding new projects to the NRIMP data resources and information pages and the Corvallis Research Lab website.

-Oregon StreamNet staff continued a partnership with ODFW Recovery Planning staff throughout the year to coordinate data standardization, DES updates, flow configuration and data sharing documents, metadata and efficient exchange of CA and Recovery data to StreamNet and the ODFW Salmon & Steelhead Recovery Tracker.
-In 2020, with other funding, Oregon updated and submitted coastal coho natural origin spawner abundance and adult recruits per spawner estimates to StreamNet.
+Oregon StreamNet staff continued a partnership with ODFW Recovery Planning staff throughout the year to coordinate data standardization, DES updates, flow configuration and data sharing documents, metadata and efficient exchange ofCAP and Recovery data to StreamNet and the ODFW Salmon & Steelhead Recovery Tracker.
+In 2021, with other funding, Oregon updated and submitted coastal coho natural origin spawner abundance and adult recruits per spawner estimates to StreamNet.
 Recovery populations in the Lower Columbia, Middle Columbia, Snake River and Coast coho (other funding) data were also processed and uploaded to the ODFW Recovery Tracker public website (http://odfwrecoverytracker.org/).

-StreamNet supported the proposal to develop the Oregon Salmon Recovery Tracker website from its inception in 2010, and took over hosting the system upon its completion.
+StreamNet supported the proposal to develop the Oregon Salmon Recovery Tracker website from its inception in 2010 and took over hosting the system upon its completion.
 Oregon StreamNet continues to maintain the system, which allows users to explore and download information related to salmon conservation and recovery in Oregon.
-This system was targeted to undergo major technical updates in 2020, but was postponed until 2021; therefore, the public website may be unavailable at times throughout the year.
+The system was targeted to undergo major technical updates in 2020 but has been postponed until sometime in 2022; therefore, the public website may be unavailable at times throughout the year.